William P. Foster: Other achievements

 Foster authored 18 articles for professional journals, 4 published marching band shows, and the textbook, Band Pageantry, considered "The Bible" for the marching band.
 He is the composer of Marche Brillante, National Honors March, March Continental, and Centennial Celebration.

 Foster was the first recipient of the United States Achievement Academy Hall of Fame Award and the Outstanding Educator Award presented by the School of Education Society of the University of Kansas Alumni Association.
 In 1992, Sports Illustrated declared The 100 as the best marching band in the country.
 In 1998, Foster was inducted as a Great Floridian by the Museum of Florida History.
 He was also a director of the prestigious McDonald's All-American High School Band (1980–1992).

 President Bill Clinton nominated and the United States Congress approved Foster as a member of the National Council on the Arts.
 Foster was a member of the Hall of Fame of the following organizations: Music Educators National Conference; the Florida Music Educators Association, Florida A&M University Sports, the National High School Band Directors, and the Afro-American Hall of Fame.

 He was a board member with G. Leblanc Corporation, John Philip Sousa Foundation, International Music Festival, Inc., and the Marching Musician.
 On December 17, 1998, the Board of Electors in Chicago, Illinois elected Foster to the National Band Association Hall of Fame of Distinguished Band Conductors, the most prestigious honor a bandmaster can receive.

-Death
+Later personal life and death

+Foster’s and his wife, Mary Ann, had two sons, William and Anthony.
+Mary died in 2007.
+Foster also has four grand-children and five great-grandchildren.

 On August 23, 2010, Foster, who had been a resident of Miracle Hill nursing home in Tallahassee, Florida, was admitted to Tallahassee Memorial Hospital's Intensive Care Unit.
-He died on August 28, 2010 at 12:01 AM.
+He died on August 28, 2010, at 12:01 am.
 His funeral was held in Florida A&M University's Lee Hall on September 4, 2010.
 He was 91 years old.